byzg/ion-multi-picker/README.md

 Add your unit test and use `npm test` to start karma.

+Debug your unit test using `npm run test-watch` and open `http://localhost:9876/debug.html`

 Add your e2e test, run `ionic serve` and then in another terminal use `npm run e2e` to run protractor.

 You can also add your use case in the `app/pages`.